 Adoption is a worldwide act of love.
-Taking a child in and raising him up as your own is absolutely important today, especially in this world we live in.
+Taking a child in and raising him as your own is absolutely important today, especially in this world we live in.
 I am blown away by the statistics cited in this article from 2015.
 It states that “worldwide, some 17,9000,000 children are without families.”
 Those numbers are absolutely heartbreaking.
 It’s sad to know that so many children are not experiencing the loving and nurturing environment that a family can provide.
 These children are without the guidance and attention they desperately need.
 It’s quite ironic that once we legally become adults, we actually need guidance the most.
-In my opinion, 18 year olds are extremely vulnerable and absolutely need continuous loving, family guidance during this time.
-In this same article, it cites from 2012 that “23,396 children reached 18 years of age in the U.S. foster care system.”
+In my opinion, 18-year-olds are extremely vulnerable and absolutely need continuous loving, family guidance during this time.
+This same article cites from 2012 that “23,396 children reached 18 years of age in the U.S. foster care system.”
 Wow.
 There are way too many children out there that never receive the opportunity to experience that love from a family.
 This same article also provides information regarding issues that children face when they do not get to experience a loving and stable family environment.
-This article’s content is a great example of why adoption is so important in our society today.
+This article’s content about adoption in GA is a great example of why adoption is so important in our society today.

 – Can I adopt in GA?

 – Can I adopt a child from another country?

 If you are looking to adopt, finding the right adoption agency that provides you with all of the resources and support you need can be a challenge.
 Taking your time and finding what is best for you on your adoption journey is important.
 If you are looking for agencies that specialize and provide services for adoption in GA, you can find a listing of such agencies on this directory.
 This list of adoption agencies might be a great start to your adoption journey since they provide support and guidance to adoptive parents.